iomicroservices/baselink-nuxt/content/blog/blog-test-1.md

 date: 26th Jan 2023
 description: In Nuxt3 project tailwind css intellisense doesn't seems to work properly.
 In this blog I will share a workaround to fix this issue.
 image: /blogs-img/blog2.jpg
-alt: Hwo to fix tailwind intellisense in nuxt3 project
+alt: How to fix tailwind intellisense in nuxt3 project
 ogImage: /blogs-img/blog2.jpg
 tags: ['nuxt', 'tailwindcss']
 published: true